tomerfiliba/tomerfiliba.github.io/blog/_posts/2014-02-25-ConstructPlusPlus.md

 }
 {% endhighlight %}

-It just prefixes the vector with a length field (``uint8_t``, but you can specify a different type), followed by that many items.
+It just adds a prefixes of the vector's length (as ``uint8_t``, but you can specify a different type), followed by the vector's items.
 Now we can write:

 {% highlight cpp %}
 vector<uint16_t> vec;
 unpack(stream, vec);

-// "\x03aabbcc" --> [0x6161, 0x6262, 0x6363]
 {% endhighlight %}

+Which takes ``"\x03aabbcc"`` and spews out ``[0x6161, 0x6262, 0x6363]``.
+Nice already.

 ## Tuples ##

-[Tuples](http://en.cppreference.com/w/cpp/utility/tuple) are a new feature of C++11.
-They are can hold a well-typed, heterogeneous sequence of objects, e.g., ``std::tuple<int, char*, float> t(5, "hello", 1.414)``.
-You can think of them as a light-weight ``structs``, where fields have indexes instead of names.
+[Tuples](http://en.cppreference.com/w/cpp/utility/tuple) are a new feature of C++11 that holds a strongly-typed heterogeneous sequence of objects, as in ``std::tuple<int, char*, float> t(5, "hello", 1.414)``.
+You can think of tuples as a light-weight ``structs``, where fields have indexes instead of names.

-Iterating over tuples in compile time is a bitch, I know, so I'll skip the full implementation (hint: it uses recursion) and just say that we have:
+Iterating over tuples in compile time is a bitch, trust me on that, so I'll skip the full implementation (hint: it requires recursion) and just say that we have:

 {% highlight cpp %}
 template<typename...
 Types> void pack(std::ostream& stream, const std::tuple<Types...>& tup) {